 - 1. Immediately contact the Milwaukee Police Department by calling 911.
 Provide the 911 operator with as much information as you can.
 Do not hang up unless told to do so. - 2.
-Notify MMU Public Safety if able to do so.
-Call extension 3333 if using a MMU campus phone.
-Call (414) 807-9560 if using a non-campus phone. - 3.
-Police officers will likely be the first responders on the scene.
+Call MMU Public Safety at 414-930-3333 or 414-807-9560 if safe to do so. - 3.
+Police officers will be the first responders on the scene.
 As they move into an area or facility, rescue efforts will be delayed until the shooter is located and stopped. - 4.
 To assist police, please stay calm and patient during this time.
 If you know the location of the suspect, provide the police with the location and/or description of the suspect. - 5.
-If you encounter police, keep your hands empty and in plain view at all times.
+If you encounter police, always keep your hands empty and in plain view.
 Do not speak to the officers until they speak to you.
 Listen to their instructions and do exactly what they say. - 6.
 If you are evacuating, leave everything behind and do not carry anything that could be mistaken for a weapon. - 7.
 Rescue teams will follow shortly after the first responding officers enter the building.
 They will attend to the injured and remove everyone safely from the area or building.